tonyt321/Owie-LED/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/lolwheel/Owie)

+Working on adding RGBW led control to change the color of the pint front and tail lights (on boot only as to not interfear with owie) todo fix rgbw color settings saving change color of whole led strip make front and tail strips indepenant

 This project is unlocks battery expansion possibilities on otherwise locked Onewheels, adds WiFi-based monitoring of various battery health signals such as individual cell voltages, current, etc.